testing-library/testing-library-docs/docs/example-react-hooks-useReducer.md

 Basic example showing how to test useReducer hook.

-The component: changes stateprop1 from false to true which changes some text.
+The component: changes some text depending on `stateprop1` value.

 ```
 import React, { useReducer } from 'react';